junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The sigils on the wall behind Crowley are all burned clean now.
 A puff of air sends the dust on the floor flying.
 The angel tablet starts moving out of the secret chamber under the throne chair by an invisible hand.

-Crowley takes a sharp turn and reaches out, grabbing the figure that's trying to steal the tablet.
-A female body in neat business suit and high heels stumbles by his feet, Crowley's hand tight around her throat.
+Crowley takes a sharp turn and reaches out, grabbing at the air where an invisible figure is apparently trying to steal the tablet.
+A female body in neat business suit and high heels stumbles by his feet, Crowley's fingers closed tight around her throat.

 "I knew it!"
 Crowley says triumphantly.
 "I knew something is going on here, those boys are just distracting me.
 Nice performance, by the way.
 Almost as good as myself. "